craigloewen-msft/WSLTipsAndTricks/README.md

 Check out our [about page]() for tips on how you can contribute!

+## Contribute your own tip

+Follow the directions [from the about page of the site](https://craigloewen-msft.github.io/WSLTipsAndTricks/about/) to contribute your own tip.

 ## Run it locally

 To build this locally you will need to [install Jekyll](https://jekyllrb.com/docs/installation/).
 From there, clone the project, run `bundle install` to install dependencies and run `bundle exec jekyll -w` to run it.